google/osdfir-infrastructure/charts/grr/README.md

 ### GKE Installations
 Before we can install GRR we need to provision a GKE cluster and its related infrastructure.
-The quickest way to provision a ready to run environment on Google Cloud is by following the steps in these [build instructions](../../cloud/README.md).
+The quickest way to provision a ready to run environment on Google Cloud is by following the steps in these [installation instructions](../../cloud/README.md).

 We recommend that you start with cloning this repo again to avoid carrying over any configurations from the minikube based instructions above.
 ```